the 60's

 GO LOW: the Biard family ran a fine record shop at 506 Polk St.

-"Lady Cool Breeze" aka Ruby Lewis sells Judy Thigpen at record at the F. W. Woolworth store downtown (1966).
+Ruby Lewis aka "Lady Cool Breeze" sells Judy Thigpen a record at the F. W. Woolworth store Downtown.

 Woolworth Lunch Counter 1966